 Stephen is passionate about manufacturing, engineering, technology and digital innovation especially in the glass sector and broadly across UK Manufacturing.

 Ludovic is the global vice president of research and development at O-I (Owens-Illinois, Inc.), a Fortune 500 glass container manufacturer for the food and beverage market.
 The R&D portfolio spans the entire range of process and product research, development, and innovation, from concept discovery to industrialization.
 It also includes O-I’s Innovation Centre, a miniaturized glass factory combining R&D and pilot plant capabilities.
 Ludovic is located at the Company’s worldwide headquarters in Perrysburg, Ohio.

-DR PAUL BINGHAM
+Prof PAUL BINGHAM

 STRATEGIC DIRECTOR, PILKINGTON ARCHITECTURAL GLASS, UK

 Gary was trained initially as a Chartered Mechanical Engineer and in a long career with Pilkington has held many operational and general management roles within the company both in Architectural & Automotive Glass Businesses.
 During his career he has spent time abroad, operating successfully in Pilkington’s North American Business at a Senior level.
 Gary has also had European wide responsibility establishing Automotive Glass processing satellites to supply Auto OEM’s and as a Continuous Improvement Director for the Architectural Processing Sector